Synthetic Chemical Medicines

 In general, cardiovascular medicines are intended to achieve long-term results and thus treatment is taken over a long time period.
 Given that the medicine is generally taken as a tablet, it does not inconvenience patients with regular hospital visits, although the effects of the medicine have to be assessed regularly by a doctor or nurse, who will record changes in blood pressure.

-(1) Article BMJ 2019 - Statins for the primary prevention of cardiovascular disease: an overview of systematic reviews by Paula Byrne, John Cullinan, Amelia Smith and Susan M Smith
+(1) Access the Article BMJ 2019 - Statins for the primary prevention of cardiovascular disease: an overview of systematic reviews by Paula Byrne, John Cullinan, Amelia Smith and Susan M Smith